 Today there is an increasing rate of infertility, with more and more couples going in for infertility treatments.
 With the advancement in science and technology, new treatments are becoming available.
 Over the years, data from studies has shown that the use of ovulation inducing agents has increased the number of multiple pregnancies about ten-fold.
 This is not the result of advanced assisted reproductive techniques like IVF, GIFT, and ZIFT, but from sole use of fertility enhancing drugs.
 It has been observed that use of drugs like Clomiphene citrate and Gonadotropins result in 6-8% and 15-53% cases of multiple pregnancy, respectively.

 The reduction procedure is generally carried out during the first trimester.
-The most common method is to inject a chemical solution or feticide into the fetus or fetuses selected for either genetic reasons or for ease of accessibility.
+The most common method is to inject a chemical solution or feticide into the foetus or fetuses selected for either genetic reasons or for ease of accessibility.
 At our clinic we inject potassium chloride into or in the vicinity of the foetal heart thereby causing it to stop functioning under general anaesthesia under sonography guidance by embryo reduction needle introduced transvaginally.
 Generally, the fetal material is reabsorbed into the woman’s body.
 Patient is treated like a case of threatened abortion.

-Reduction does have its own risks, including the possibility that one or more of the remaining fetuses will also die or complete abortion of all the fetuses but this risk is much less as compared to the risk of abortion and premature labour associated with multiple pregnancies along with their attendant problems.
+Reduction does have its own risks, including the possibility that one or more of the remaining fetuses will also die or complete abortion of all the foetuses but this risk is much less as compared to the risk of abortion and premature labour associated with multiple pregnancies along with their attendant problems.